 - (1) A person responsible for, at a minimum, verifying compliance and ongoing maintenance of the approved soil erosion and sediment control plan measures of a development and who is recommended to meet the minimum qualification requirements of subsections (1)(a), (1)(b), and (1)(c) as follows: - (a) Provide a one-page statement of qualifications in the areas noted below and a request to be included on the Lake County Stormwater Management Commission Designated Erosion Control Inspector qualified listing.
 The signed statement will be considered as evidence of qualifications. - (b) Pass the Designated Erosion Control Inspector Exam that is administered by the Lake County Stormwater Management Commission. - (c) Complete a Lake County Stormwater Management Commission-approved soil erosion and sediment control course and meet the requirements of one of the following: - 1.
-Have an official designation as a Certified Professional in Erosion and Sediment Control (CPESC) or Certified Erosion.
-Sediment and Stormwater Inspector (CESSWI);

-- 2. Two years cumulative experience in the Upper Midwest Region on soil erosion and sediment control inspections. - (2) The listing of Designated Erosion Control Inspectors shall be officially updated every three years by the Lake County Stormwater Management Commission.
-A minimum of 24 work-related professional development hours including Lake County Stormwater Management Commission mandatory training for this designation shall be obtained within the three-year period in order to qualify for re-listing.
-Documentation shall be self-monitoring and shall be provided to Lake County Stormwater Management Commission upon application for listing.
+Have an official designation as a Certified Professional in Erosion and Sediment Control (CPESC) or Certified Erosion, Sediment and Stormwater Inspector (CESSWI); - 2.
+Two years cumulative experience in the Upper Midwest Region on soil erosion and sediment control inspections. - (2) The listing of Designated Erosion Control Inspectors shall be officially updated every three years by the Lake County Stormwater Management Commission.
+Continuing education requirements shall be as follows: - (a) Attendance at each annual DECI training seminars shall be sufficient for the three-year listing period. - (b) Alternatively, DECIs must attend 24 hours of work-related professional development hours within the three-year period for relisting. - (3) Documentation shall be self-monitoring and shall be provided to Lake County Stormwater Management Commission upon application for listing.